Team Rules & Regulations

 SECTION E - DISCIPLINE AND SUSPENSIONS

 Port Coquitlam Minor Hockey Association Disciplinary Process

 The PCMHA Executive has implemented a formal code of conduct and disciplinary process for players, team officials, parents and spectators.
 The code of conduct is based on the Fair Play Code of Conduct as developed by BC Hockey and Hockey Canada.
 The disciplinary process is designed to create a fair, unbiased and objective process for disciplining behavior that violates our code of conduct.

 All players, team officials, parents and regular spectators must sign the appropriate Code of Conduct.
-It is team manager’s responsibility to collect all code of conduct and hold onto them for the season.
+All players and parents provide consent to Code of Conduct upon successful registration for the season through TeamSnap.
+It is team manager’s responsibility to collect Team Officials Code of Conduct and hold onto them for the season.
 It is within our guidelines that no player or team officials will be involved in a team function on or off the ice if the signed code of conduct has not been returned to the respective team managers.

 PCMHA reserves the right to discipline players, team officials or parents in addition to, and regardless of, any discipline that may have occurred through Pacific Coast or BC Hockey.

 Parents and spectators are responsible for their own conduct.
 They may cause themselves to be ejected if they act in a manner that an on-ice officials or team manager views as unacceptable.